Jerry Taft, ABC7 meteorologist for 33 years, dies at 77

-Jerry is survived by his wife Shana and his children Skylar, Storm, Danna and Jay.
+Jerry is survived by his wife Shana and his children Skylar, Storm, Dana and Jay.

 While reflecting on his career when he retired from ABC7, Jerry said he did not intend to become a television meteorologist and became interested in meteorology from flying airplanes.